isomerpages/mas-moneysense/_investments/What Is Investing?.md

 <p>Here are a few things to think about as you make your plans:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Your goals –</strong> What are your <a href="https://team.dms.mas.gov.sg/sites/csi/consEdn/MoneySense%20Website/MS%202023%20Website%20Archive/Offline%20Website/MON-241-PRD/www.moneysense.gov.sg/articles/2018/11/financial-goals-at-different-life-stages.html" rel="noopener noreferrer nofollow" target="_blank">financial goals</a>?
+<p><strong>Your goals –</strong> What are your financial goals?
+Are you looking
-Are you looking for a regular income?
+for a regular income?
 To grow your savings quickly?
 Or to preserve your savings?</p>
 </li>
 <li>
 <p><strong>Your investment horizon –</strong> When do you need the money?